 What is the general application process for bank licenses and what is the average timing?

-The general application process to obtain a bank license can vary depending upon whether the bank would have a federal or state charter, deposit insurance, and membership in Federal Reserve System.
-An applicant may be required to submit one or more applications to the OCC, the FDIC, and/or the Federal Reserve, as well a state banking authority, depending upon the characteristics of the proposed bank.
+The general application process to obtain a bank license can vary depending upon whether the bank would have a federal or state charter, deposit insurance, and membership in the Federal Reserve System.
+An applicant may be required to submit one or more applications to the OCC, the FDIC, and/or the Federal Reserve, as well as a state banking authority, depending upon the characteristics of the proposed bank.

 Is mere cross-border activity permissible?
 If yes, what are the requirements?